 *Alfalfa for the urinary system.

-It can be a natural remedy for cases of urinary tract infections.
-Such as cystitis and can help prevent or improve the cases of stones and grit in the kidney.
+It can be a natural remedy for cases of urinary tract problem for example, such as cystitis.
+Likewise, can help prevent or improve the cases of stones and grit in the kidney.